Other Significant Fellowships

 Barker Visiting Fellowship (University of Lincoln, United Kingdom)

-Barker Visiting Fellowship (Australian Catholic University, Australia)
+Barker Visiting Fellowship (Panjab University, India)

-Barker Visiting Fellowship (University of Sienna, Italy)
+Barker Visiting Fellowship (Open University of Sudan , Sudan)